-The Edge of the Crater
+The Edge Of the Crater

 Telica Volcano is one of the most active volcanoes in Nicaragua.
-Just last February Telica Volcano had 12 explosions sending ash columns 1000 meters above the crater.
-In May it still showed signs of increased activity.
+Last February Telica Volcano had 12 explosions sending ash columns 1,000 meters above the crater.
+In May, it still showed signs of increased activity.
 Tonight the lava is simply glowing deep below the crater.

 Sleeping under the stars

-We were both glad to hear Trin’s phone chime up an alarm at 5AM.
-Sitting up we put on our packs.
-We walked over to the large rock a few meters away to retrieve and pack out an empty can from last night’s dinner.
+We were both glad to hear Trin’s phone chime up an alarm at 5 AM.
+As soon as it chimed we were both up putting on our packs excited to get moving and warm up.
+We walked over to the large rock a few meters away to retrieve our bag of empty cans from the previous nights dinner.
+We had placed it under a rock away from our campsite.
 It was gone.
-We looked around and could not find it anywhere.
-I’m not sure what animal took it or if the same animal checked us out during the night.
+We looked around but could not find it anywhere.
+I’m not sure what animal took it or if the same animal that came checking on us during the night.